EgorBurykin/entity_serializer/README.md

 $serializer->addTransformer(new CallbackTransformer($call,'upper'));
 ```

-Right now there is no check if transformer can be applied to this property.
+Right now there is no check if transformer can be applied to the property.
 It's probably coming soon.